Shalin0410/sketchtune/README.md

 ### Tech Stack
 Frontend Software Framework: Svelte
-- To create our digital canvas and play the recommended playlist from Spotify LLM Model: Anthropic - Claude AI
+- To create our digital canvas and play the recommended playlist from Spotify

+LLM Model: Anthropic - Claude AI
-- To convert images to recommended Spotify playlist Spotify Search API
+- To convert images to recommended Spotify playlist

+Spotify Search API
-- Based on the recommended playlist it would retrieve the songs from Spotify
+- Based on the recommended playlist, it would retrieve the songs from Spotify

 ### Challenges you ran into